 This is a good time to note that I’m neither a scientist nor a doctor.
 So make your own decision about these suggestions, based on what seems right for you, and the resources available in your part of the world.

 That said, here are some approaches that have helped my clients reduce the iron grip of public speaking phobias:

 DESENSITIZATION — The Public Speaking Center of NY describes its program of gradual exposure like this:

 Gradual Exposure is behavioral therapy which allows you to face your fear in manageable steps, at your own pace, in a supportive environment.
 Each step is challenging, but you are never required to attempt anything you cannot handle.

 And while your city or town may not offer a supportive group setting for creating manageable, step-by-step exposure, it’s likely that you can find a qualified cognitive therapist to work with you individually, or even to create such a group.

-HYPNOSIS — An hypnotic trance is not the zombie-like state we’ve seen in 1950s B-movies.
-It’s more akin to mentally letting you guard down, so that messages can sink deeper into your subconscious.
-(Think about how much more open you are to ideas just before you fall asleep, or as you wake.)
+HYPNOSIS — Hypnotic trance is not the zombie-like state we’ve seen in 1950s B-movies.
+It’s more akin to mentally letting your guard down so that messages can sink deeper into your unconscious mind.
+(Think about how much more open you are to ideas just before you fall asleep, or as you wake up in the morning.)

-If you’re open to trying this, the trick is to find a qualified practitioner who understands your predicament and can gently pry away some of your phobia-induced terror.
+If you’re open to trying this, the trick is to find a qualified practitioner who understands what you need and can gently pry away some of your phobia-induced terror.

-If you’ve had public speaking phobia, what techniques helped you overcome it?
+If you’ve wrestled with public speaking phobia, what techniques helped you overcome it?